stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-11-welcome-to-my-blog.md

 I'm into learning anything "new and shiny" as most of the folks in this area are, trying out cooking recipes, gaming at times and hanging out with interesting people.

-Check out the [whoami][whoami] for more info about "who i am" and other "fun facts".
+Check out the [team][team] page for more info about "who i am" and other "fun facts".

 ## Why are you writing this? 💭